latex3/unicode-math/README.markdown

 REQUIREMENTS
 ------------

-As well as running XeTeX, of course, this package requires recent versions of the fontspec, expl3 and xpackages packages.
+As well as running XeTeX or LuaTeX this package requires recent versions of the fontspec, expl3 and xpackages packages.
 If you're using TeX Live 2010 then there'll be no problems.